LegolasVzla/django-twitter-spark/README.md

 - Dictionary: is a set of word that contains positive and negative words.
 - Custom Dictionary: is a user customizable set of words, with positive and negative words.
 - Search: is a tracking table where you could find you recently search.
+- SocialNetworkAccounts: is a set of social networks accounts used to sentiment analysis.

 ## Swagger Documentation